Rara Lake

-Rara Lake, also known as Mahendra Lake, is the largest fresh water lake in the Nepalese Himalayas.
+Rara Lake is the largest fresh water lake in the Nepalese Himalayas.
 It is the main feature of Rara National Park, located in Jumla and Mugu Districts of Karnali Province.
 Rara National Park stretches over 106 km2.

 History

 Rara Lake was included as part of Rara National Park in 1976.
 In 1976, citizens of the two villages Chapra and Rara were resettled to Nepalgunj.
 In September 2007, it was declared as a Ramsar site, covering 1583 ha including the surrounding wetland.
 Currently, this area along with the national park is being protected by the Nepali Army.

-Features
+Geography

 Rara Lake lies at an elevation of 2975 m, has a water surface of 10.8 km2, a maximum depth of 167 m, is 5.1 km long and 2.7 km wide.
 It drains into the Mugu Karnali River via the Nijar River.
-The lake changes its colour up to 5 times a day depending on the climate.
+The lake changes its colour up to five times a day depending on the climate.
 Rara Lake is surrounded by thickly forested hills named Chuchemara Danda at 4087 m and Murma at 3630 m.
-Behind the hills, the beautiful view of Saipal Mountain of Himalayan Range can be seen from the lake.
-One revolution of the lake by foot takes almost five hours.
-During, summer season, birds as far as Siberia can be found migrating to this area.